TheOfficialFloW/modoru/README.md

 ## Requirements

-- Your device must already run **HENkaku/h-encore** on firmwares 3.60-3.68 in order to use this software.
-Firmwares 3.69 and 3.70 can use this software once a new hack is released.
+- Your device must already run **HENkaku/h-encore** on firmwares 3.60-3.70 in order to use this software. **ATTENTION: You should NOT attempt downgrading using modoru on FW 3.71-3.73**
 - Your device's battery has be at least at 50%.
 - All your plugins must be disabled, therefore you will not be able to launch the downgrader from a SD2VITA and hence, you must have a Memory Card (or Internal Storage).
 - If you have installed IMCUnlock by SKGleba, it is recommended to uninstall it first before attempting to downgrade.